International Postings Programme (iPOST)

 - For staff: Only high-potential, incumbent Singapore citizen staff are eligible.

-- The FI must have a clear objective for sending their staff on an international attachment or posting.
-The attachment or posting should be relevant and an important component of the staff's career and leadership development plan.
+- The FI must have a clear objective for sending their high-potential Singapore citizen staff on an international attachment or posting, which should be relevant and an important component of the staff's career and leadership development plan.

-Funding is capped at two years, and at $50,000 per year per participant.
-The following qualifying costs will receive up to 50% of qualifying costs (subject to MAS internal guidelines and benchmarks):
+Funding is capped at 2 years, and at $50,000 per year per participant.
+Details of the funding support are as follows (subject to MAS internal guidelines and benchmarks):

 Approval for funding under iPOST is on an individual case-by-case basis, subject to the fulfilment of all eligibility criteria.
 Funding for approved applications will be disbursed on a yearly reimbursement basis.